buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_4_Let_Users_Vote_On_Proposals.md

 ```

 BOOM.
 There are our proposals.
 The last thing we’re going to do is actually let users vote on proposals from our DAO dashboard now!
+(Note : If you have set the proposal_token_threshold > 0 then the code might throw an error also you have to delegate rinkeby token to the
+voting contract for it to work before deploying the proposals!!)

 ### ✍️ Let users vote on proposals from the dashboard